‘UFC Fight Night 106: Belfort Vs. Gastelum’ Results, Highlights, Bonuses [Video]

 Paulo Borrachinha def.
 Garreth McLellan via first-round TKO (1:17)

-[Featured image by Steve Marcus/Getty Images]
+[Featured Image by Steve Marcus/Getty Images]